Increase Your AdWords CTR In Under Ten Minutes! [Part 1]

 4. Image Ad Extensions

-Sometimes a picture really can speak a thousand words.
+ture really can speak a thousand words.
 That’s why AdWords recently introduced image ad extensions to the growing ad extensions family.
 This more visual extension is currently in Beta, but allows those whitelisted to enhance their ads with images (provided they own the images).

 These images can help to ‘show’ rather than ‘tell’ when promoting a product or service, and allow us to accurately convey the style of something, be it an item of clothing, a vehicle or a holiday.
 More than one in every six searches on Google produce results with visual content, hence the recent addition of this ad extension.
 The example shown below is for the search query ‘Sydney hotels’.